 When war was declared in August 1914, there was initially no general call up and recruiting was on a voluntary basis.
 Cecil and his friends joined the local University Officer Training Corps (OTC), training three nights a week.
 He decided to join up but was rejected on medical grounds.
 At around that time, as his writing career began to take off, Cecil joined the “Nottingham Journal” as a ‘gentleman pupil’ - an unpaid post, following in the footsteps of J.M.
 Barrie.

-From there he went to work for the “Liverpool Post” newspaper – first as Literary Editor, then as a war correspondent.
-This was soon after the loss of the Lusitania.
+From there, Cecil went to work for the “Liverpool Post” newspaper – first as Literary Editor, then as a war correspondent.
+This was soon after the loss of the "Lusitania".
 Enchanted by the great Mersey River with its liners, ferry boats and tugs, Cecil took lodgings in Seacombe on the Wirral Peninsula.
-He worked from 6 pm till midnight so he walked along the Promenade to Egremont Pier and took the ferry to Pier Head in the shadow of the Liver Building.
+He worked from 6 pm till midnight, so he walked along the Promenade to Egremont Pier and took the ferry to Pier Head in the shadow of the Liver Building.
 He was lonely, missed his mother and his friends in Nottingham and was still mourning the loss of his father.
 The sound of the foghorn on the Mersey in wintry nights inspired Cecil to write a poem.

 During the Second World War, Cecil worked for Lord Halifax, British Ambassador to the United States of America.
 He died in Rome on 20th December 1976.